yoxjames/kastro-demo/README.md

 This project is a demo of my library [Kastro](https://github.com/yoxjames/Kastro).
 Kastro is a Kotlin Multiplatform library for calculating information about the moon and sun.

-Please check it out at https://github.com/yoxjames/Kastro.

-This project is an implementation of a static site generator which generates a site which generates a site that consumes Kastro's Javascript implementation.
+Kastro is an implementation of a static site generator which generates a site that consumes Kastro's Javascript implementation.
 All calculations run locally on your browser via JS as the site is entirely static.
 However, the site makes heavy use of Javascript for an interactive UI despite having no server actually be required for the interactive content.
 The only functionality that requires an ongoing internet connection is the leaflet map which may need to download new tiles to show you new areas of the map.

 The goal of this is to:
+1. Show off what Kastro can calculate.
+2. Demonstrate a way of seeing sun and moon calculations in a ways that makes sense
-1. Make it easy to find, reproduce, and report bugs in Kastro
+3. Make it easy to find, reproduce, and report bugs in Kastro
-2. Show off what Kastro can calculate.
-3. Make a site that could potentially be useful.

 ## What this is not
-In contrast to Kastro this is not something I would consider "production ready."
+In contrast to Kastro, this is not "production ready."
 This is a prototype tech demo and the code reflects this in many places.
-There's many things I would have done differently for a more complex project or one that I intended others to actually consume.
+There are many things I would have done differently for a more complex project or one that I intended others to actually consume.

-If you attempt to build this locally you'll be unable to.
-This is due to missing artifacts.
-There's two:
+You won't be able to build this locally because it's missing two artifacts:
 1. dev.jamesyox:svgk
     * This is a library that implements the svg protocol in Kotlin.
 This is basically `kotlinx-html` but for the svg protocol.
-This is getting fairly close to done and I hope to actually publish this soon.
+This is getting fairly close to done and I hope to publish this soon.
 2. dev.jamesyox:statik
-    * This is a generic static site generator.
-It's very early alpha.
-Inspiration for it came from all the problems I faced making this demo.
+    * This is a generic static site generator that's in very early alpha.
+The inspiration for it came from all the problems I faced making this demo.

 As you might be able to guess, these are two projects I am currently working on but have not published.
 Some day I hope